fldbock/rest-api-weather-plants/README.md

 ## Local Environment Setup (necessary to run the unit tests)

-Note: These instructions are written for ubuntu 20.04.
+Note: These instructions are written for ubuntu 24.04.

-For my local environment, I used a virtual environment called venv for dependency isolation.

-    python3 venv .venv
-    source .venv/bin/activate

-To install the python3 libraries use:

-    pip3 install -r requirements.txt
+For my local environment, I use pyenv, pipenv and direnv for dependency isolation.
+This allows me to seperate the python version, installed packages and environment variables set between all my repositories.
+I recommend installing them and then running the following commands in the root of this repo.

+    pipenv install --dev
+    direnv allow

 To initialize the database: